mozilla/fxa/docs/adr/0013-react-toolchain-for-settings-redesign.md

 #### Option B2 - Create React App and immediately eject

 - Description
-  - Start with Option B, and then immediately execute `npm run eject` in order to expose all configuration and build processes.
+  - Start with Option B, and then immediately execute `yarn eject` in order to expose all configuration and build processes.
 - Pros
   - You are still given a setup that you can immediately work with.
   - You can modify configurations or build processes as you see fit.